 As the ink moves across the results window, it will collect in one or both of these indents.

-Sometimes, as the test dries and the urine evaporates, it leaves a faint colourless line in the indent.
+Sometimes, as the test dries and the urine evaporates, it leaves a faint colorless line in the indent.

 The best way to avoid the frustration or disappointment at getting a faint line on a pregnancy test is to:

 - Do the test first thing in the morning before having any fluids.
-Your urine will have the highest concentraction of hCG if you’re pregnant.
+If you’re pregnant, your urine will have the highest concentration of hCG at this time.

-It’s assumed because hCG levels increase during early pregnancy, pregnancy tests will get darker over time.
+It’s assumed because hCG levels increase during early pregnancy, pregnancy tests will become darker over time.

 A home pregnancy test will most likely be darker when your urine has high concentrations of hCG.

-However multiple tests to check the colour of the line aren’t a reliable way to check the progress of early pregnancy.
+Taking multiple tests to check the color of the line, however, isn’t a reliable way to check the progress of early pregnancy.

-The concentration of hCG fluctuates during the day, depending on how much fluid you’re drinking, how often you urinate and other factors.
+The concentration of hCG fluctuates during the day, depending on how much fluid you’re drinking and how often you urinate, as well as other factors.

 Less concentrated urine means the line on pregnancy tests might remain faint.

-If you’re concerned, see your doctor, who will arrange for you to have blood tests to monitor hCG levels over a period of time.
+If you’re concerned, speak to your healthcare provider, who will arrange for you to have blood tests to monitor hCG levels over a period of time.